Plebwastaken/plates-framework/README.md

 *The framework will choose a random spawn*

 Everything should be done, there is 1 premade action for the Player Actions and Plate Actions.
 You can delete them.

+# settings
+The settings module is located in ReplicatedStorage/Modules/Settings \
+You can open it up and change the settings to your liking.